The Mayor presides at the City Council meetings. In the Mayor's absence, the Council President presides (Charter Chapter III, Section 10).

 Public Comments are not received during work sessions.

 If you have additional questions or comments, please call the City Recorder's office at 503-681-6219.

 All general correspondence should be addressed to:

 Hillsboro, OR 97123

-Citizens are welcome and encouraged to attend City Council meetings.
+Community members are encouraged to attend City Council meetings and work sessions.

 Date: Meetings are held the first and third Tuesdays of the month

-Where: Civic Center Shirley Huffman Auditorium, 150 E. Main Street
+Where: Civic Center Shirley Huffman Auditorium, 150 E. Main Street, Hillsboro, OR 97123